 o The culture and the stance against fraud and corruption;

 o How to raise concerns and report malpractice;

-1.4 The Board of Directors play a key role in counter-fraud and counter-corruption initiatives.
-This includes providing a corporate environment within which counter-fraud and counter-corruption arrangements will flourish, and the promotion of an anti-fraud and anti-corruption culture across the whole of the Company.
+1.5.
+The Board of Directors play a key role in counter-fraud and counter-corruption initiatives.
+This includes providing a corporate environment within which counter-fraud and counter-corruption arrangements will flourish and the promotion of an anti-fraud, anti-corruption and anti-bribery culture across the whole of the Company.
 This should provide a sound defence against internal and external malpractice.

-1.5 Part of the Company’s professional advisors duties is to ensure that the Company has in place adequate arrangements for the prevention and detection of fraud and corruption.
+1.6.
+Part of the Company’s professional advisors duties is to ensure that the Company has in place adequate arrangements for the prevention and detection of fraud, corruption and bribery.

 “intentional distortion of financial statements or other records by persons internal or external to the organisation, which is carried out to conceal the misappropriation of assets or otherwise for gain.”

-The Fraud Act 2006 further defines fraud in three classes
+2.2.
+The Fraud Act 2006 further defines fraud in three classes;

 o False representation

 o Failure to disclose information where there is a legal duty to do so